Automattic/jetpack/projects/plugins/jetpack/readme.txt

 #### Bug fixes
 - Admin: fix JavaScript errors related to the Jetpack disconnect option on multisite networks.
-- Payments block: make filtering patterns more robust used for the payments intro.
+- Payments block: make filtering patterns used for the payments intro more robust.

 --------